oldm/OldMan/docs/core_concepts.rst

 Their main role is to provide attributes and methods to :class:`~oldman.resource.resource.Resource` objects, as explained above.

-:class:`~oldman.model.model.Model` objects are created by the :class:`~oldman.management.manager.ResourceManager` object.
+:class:`~oldman.model.model.Model` objects are created by the :class:`~oldman.mediation.mediator.UserMediator` object.

-A model provide some helpers above the :class:`~oldman.management.manager.ResourceManager` object ( :func:`~oldman.model.model.Model.get`, :func:`~oldman.model.model.Model.filter`, :func:`~oldman.model.model.Model.new` and
+A model provide some helpers above the :class:`~oldman.mediation.mediator.UserMediator` object ( :func:`~oldman.model.model.Model.get`, :func:`~oldman.model.model.Model.filter`, :func:`~oldman.model.model.Model.new` and
 :func:`~oldman.model.model.Model.create`) that include the :attr:`~oldman.model.model.Model.class_iri` to the `types` parameter of these methods.